Population (2010)

 St. Louis doesn’t get enough credit for its musical roots, but that might begin to change now that the city is home to the National Blues Museum (615 Washington Ave., 314.925.0016).
 The museum’s exhibits cover the big and broad history of the music that emerged from the oppressive social conditions of the South.

 Downtown has several architectural gems.
 The massive, Second Empire Old Post Office (815 Olive Street) opened in 1884 as a federal court and custom house.
 A proposal to raze the building in the 1960s helped start the modern preservation movement in the United States and resulted in the Old Post Office being the first structure placed on the National Register of Historic Places.
+The building today houses government offices, a library branch, and college classes, but feel free to walk around the public areas.

 The St. Louis Public Library (1300 Olive St.; 314.241.2288) is another architectural gem.
 Designed by renowned architect Cass Gilbert, the library opened in January 1912.
 A top-to-bottom restoration at the end of the building’s first century freshened up the inside and out so the beauty of the building really shines.
 Volunteers lead free tours (314.338.7792 for tour information) of the building on Mondays (11a, 12:30p) and Saturdays (11a, noon, 1p).